aschoerk/logeval/Readme.md

 As shown they different design and extraction steps can be defined in separate tabs.
 Sometimes information is given about the results of the definition.
 This information is output in a protocol-area under the tab-area.
 This protocol-area also can be edited and most importantly cleared.
+There all also some tool-tips defined which should help to explain the various functions of the GUI-elements.

 ## How to define a specifig configuration
 All entries which are done are saved into a configuration-file.
 Using this tab you can